Myocardial Infarction Medication

 Captopril has a short half-life, which makes it an important drug for initiation of ACE inhibitor therapy.
 It can be started at a low dose and titrated upward as needed and as the patient tolerates.

-Enalapril prevents conversion of angiotensin I to angiotensin II, resulting in increased levels of plasma renin and a reduction in aldosterone secretion.
-Has a favorable clinical effect when administered over a long period of time.
+Enalapril prevents conversion of angiotensin I to angiotensin II, a potent vasoconstrictor, resulting in increased levels of plasma renin and a reduction in aldosterone secretion.
+This agent helps to control blood pressure and proteinuria.

 Quinapril (Accupril)